cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 When machine `A`, with the role of controller, starts a new channel handshake, chain `B` with the role of host must accept the new channel if and only if:

-- The channel being created is unordered.
+- The channel being created is `UNORDERED`.
-- The version string is `ica` or `""`.
+- The counterpartyMetatada.Version string is `ics27-v2`.
+- The counterpartyPortIdentifier is `ica-controller`.

 ```typescript
 function onChanOpenInit(